JeffreyZhuang/Autopilot-documentation/README.md

 - **TAKEOFF** After LAUN_MOT_DEL seconds has passed after takeoff is detected, the throttle is set to the TAKEOFF_THR and the plane holds a pitch angle TAKEOFF_PTCH.
 The roll angle is set to 0 to prevent wingstrike.
 Once the altitude is above the takeoff altitude threshold TAKEOFF_ALT, the plane switches to MISSION mode.
 - **MISSION:** Waypoint following.
 When passed final waypoint, the plane siwtches to LAND mode.
 - **LAND:** Adjust altitude setpoint to follows a 10 degree glideslope to the landing point.
 Track heading is set to the runway heading.
 When the altitude is below LAND_FLARE_ALT, the plane switches to FLARE mode.
-- **FLARE:** Throttle is cut, and the plane targets a pitch angle of LAND_PITCH_DEG and a roll angle of 0 to prevent wing strike.
+- **FLARE:** Throttle is cut, and the plane targets a sink rate with a maximum pitch angle of LAND_PITCH_DEG and a roll angle of 0 to prevent wing strike.
 When the gyroscopes observe no motion for 10 seconds, the plane switches to TOUCHDOWN mode.
 - **SAFE:** Everything is turned off and disarmed for safe recovery of the aircraft.
 Maybe switch to safe system mode?

 # Controller Diagrams